1920 South Norfolk by-election: Campaign

+With the Liberal vote was now divided and a strong Labour Party candidate in 69 year old George Edwards, who was backed by local landowner and Norfolk county councillor, the Earl of Kimberley, the Coalition Liberals appeared potentially vulnerable.
+Nevertheless as polling day approached it was believed that Batty was favoured to retain the seat ahead of Edwards with Roberts trailing.

-Batty recommending those of his supporters who could not bring themselves to vote for the Coalition to support Edwards instead.
-A local landowner and Norfolk county councillor, the Earl of Kimberley, endorsed Edwards.
+Batty recommend that those of his supporters who could not bring themselves to vote for the Coalition to support Edwards instead.

 Result

 The result was a clear win for Edwards, who picked up around 2,000 votes on a very similar turnout to the general election, and exploited the split in the Liberal vote.